Enock Ssebaggala

-Enock Ssebaggala (born 28 July 2000) is a Ugandan professional footballer who plays as midfielder for Vipers SC in the Uganda Premier League and the Uganda national team.
+Enock Ssebaggala (born 28 July 2000) is a Ugandan professional footballer who plays as a midfielder for Vipers SC in the Uganda Premier League and the Uganda national team.

 Club career

 Express FC

 Ssebaggala began his senior career with Express FC, one of Uganda's most historic clubs, where he played for four seasons and featured in 42 Uganda Premier League matches.

 NEC FC

 In August 2023, Ssebaggala joined NEC FC, bringing his creative midfield presence to the club.
-The 2024–25 season proved particularly remarkable, he played a pivotal role in helping NEC FC finish as runners-up in the Uganda Premier League.
+The 2024–25 season proved particularly remarkable; he played a pivotal role in helping NEC FC finish as runners-up in the Uganda Premier League.

 Vipers SC

 In July 2025, Ssebaggala completed a two-year contract with Vipers SC, the reigning Uganda Premier League champions, becoming the club’s second signing of that transfer window.
 He was unveiled as a "midfield maestro" and will wear the number 8 jersey.

 International career

-Ssebaggala made his senior international debut for the Uganda Cranes in 2025 during a friendly match that ended in a 1–1 draw against the Gambia.
+Ssebaggala made his senior international debut for the Uganda Cranes in 2025 during a friendly match that ended in a 1–1 draw against Gambia.
 He was also named in Uganda’s squad for the upcoming African Nations Championship (CHAN) tournament scheduled for August 2025.